The Most Hard-to-Believe Fact About Every State in America

 If you ever visit Vermont's Lake Champlain, keep an eye open for the state's Loch Ness Monster-like creature.
 Known as "Champ" by locals and called "Tatoskok" by the area's Abenaki and Iroquois Native American tribes, historians think that those who claim to have seen the animal may have spotted a garfish (a 30-inch slender fish with sharp teeth), something that is often used to explain Nessie's possible existence as well.

 Some residents of a Virginia island speak with what sounds like a British accent.

 On Virginia's Tangier Island, many of the residents are direct descendants of the British settlers who arrived on the island hundreds of years earlier.
 And due to the fact that they've stayed close to home and the island is somewhat isolated, they still speak with a similar accent.
 Journalist Kate Kilpatrick explains that "some people call it an 'Elizabethan' or a 'Restoration-era English' accent."

 Escalators are usually a common sight in malls and office buildings, but not in Wyoming.
 That's because there are reportedly only two sets of escalators in the entire state, according to The Atlantic.
 Both in the city of Casper, one is located in the First National Bank building and the other is in the Hilltop National Bank.
-And for more weird facts about the states, Here’s One Obscure Fact We Bet You Didn’t Know About Your State.